-Motorola's G series is the firms best selling phone ever, and the latest installment in the budget line is the Moto G5.
+Motorola's G series is the firm's best selling phone range ever, and the main 2017 instalment in the budget line is the Moto G5.

 Manufacturer Lenovo (the owners of the Moto brand) has decided to kick things up a notch with a more premium, metallic design and an impressive host of extras that you wouldn’t usually expect to find in a phone this cheap.

-Just like last year’s Moto G4, the Moto G5 starts at sub-£200, but the plastic has given way to aluminium and there’s a snazzy fingerprint sensor now too (although the larger, and pricier G4 Plus was the first G series handset to the introduce this tech).
+Just like the previous year’s Moto G4, the Moto G5 starts at sub-£200, but the plastic has given way to aluminium and there’s a snazzy fingerprint sensor now too (although the larger, and pricier G4 Plus was the first G series handset to have this tech).

 The Moto G5 is also upgradeable to Android 8.1, so its software is almost up to date, and it includes some handy gestures and options via the Moto app.

-But the chipset has oddly had a downgrade and the screen is smaller, so is the G5 really a worthy successor?
+But the chipset has oddly had a downgrade and the screen is smaller than the G4's, so is the G5 really a worthy successor?
 And is it still worth considering now the Moto G6 is out?